hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 substitute for loss-based or explicit congestion notification on the RTT timescale.
 This declaration uses the following key/value pairs:

-* max-byte-rate (unsigned, major type 0): the maximum bandwidth (in bytes per second)
+"max-byte-rate" (unsigned, major type 0)
+: the maximum bandwidth (in bytes per second)

-* max-packet-rate (unsigned, major type 0): the maximum bandwidth (in packets per second)
+"max-packet-rate" (unsigned, major type 0)
+: the maximum bandwidth (in packets per second)

 ### Latency Advisory